Millions of donkeys are stolen and killed every year for traditional medicine

 This situation led to all kinds of internal turmoil in those countries.
 For example, in Ethiopia, where the consumption of donkey meat is prohibited, one of two slaughterhouses in the country was closed after protests and street riots.

 Countries like Tanzania and Ivory Coast banned donkey slaughter and export of hides in 2022, but China’s neighbor Pakistan legalized the trade.
-Late last year, the media announced the creation of the country’s first “official donkey breeding farm” to raise “some of the best breeds”.
+At the end of last year, the media announced the construction of the first “official donkey breeding farm”.
+To produce “some of the best breeds” in the country.

 this is the main problem There is a big business behind this whole situation, According to Professor Lauren Johnston, an expert on China-Africa relations at the University of Sydney, the value of the ajiao market in China has grown from about $3.2 billion in 2013 to about $7.8 billion in 2020.